Translate English Video into Japanese | HeyGen AI

 English to Japanese

-Translate English videos into clear, natural Japanese using an AI-powered video translation solution designed for creators, educators, and businesses.
-Upload your English video, generate accurate Japanese subtitles or voiceovers, and export a polished result in minutes without studios, manual editing, or complex tools.
+Translate English videos into clear, natural Japanese with an AI-powered video translation solution designed for creators, educators, and businesses.
+Upload your English video, generate accurate Japanese subtitles or voiceovers, and export a polished result in minutes without studios, manual editing, or complicated tools.

-Whether you are translating a YouTube video, an online course, or a business presentation, this workflow helps you reach Japanese-speaking audiences whilst preserving meaning, tone, and cultural context.
+Whether you are translating a YouTube video, an online course, or a business presentation, this workflow helps you connect with Japanese-speaking audiences while maintaining the original meaning, tone, and cultural context.

 - 1,000+ avatars

-Traditional video translation often takes days and involves multiple suppliers.
-This AI-driven workflow reduces the entire process to minutes.
+Traditional video translation often takes days and involves multiple vendors.
+This AI-driven workflow brings the entire process down to just a few minutes.

-You can translate English videos into Japanese automatically without coordinating translators, voice actors, or editors.
-Everything happens in one place, making it easy to publish consistently and scale your video library.
+You can translate English videos into Japanese automatically without having to coordinate with translators, voice artists, or editors.
+Everything happens in one place, making it easy to publish regularly and scale your video library.

-Japanese is a high-value language for global education, entertainment, and business.
-Translating English videos into Japanese helps expand reach, improve accessibility, and increase engagement across platforms.
+Japanese is a highly valuable language for global education, entertainment, and business.
+Translating English videos into Japanese helps broaden reach, enhance accessibility, and boost engagement across platforms.

 YouTube creators and content publishers